BelovedTFM/AIML_FinalProject/README.md

 1. **Data Loading**: Load and preprocess images from training and test folders.
 2. **Model Development**: Build and train the CNN model.
 3. **Model Evaluation**: Assess performance using metrics and visualizations.
-4. **Visualization**: Use Grad-CAM to highlight regions influencing model predictions.

 ---